krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

 >Due: Sun, May 01

 Continue making substantial progress on proposed milestones.
-Complete milestones, finalize results, figures, and complete the following questionnaire _AS SPECIFICALLY AND DETAILED AS POSSIBLE_ based on the guidelines below and submit it using this form `<LINK>`.
+Complete milestones, finalize results, figures, and complete the following questionnaire _AS SPECIFICALLY AND DETAILED AS POSSIBLE_ based on the guidelines below and submit it using [this form](https://forms.gle/s9dZSDHicdGXcLN86).

 * Length, page settings:
     * 8–10 pages (including figures & references; sections listed below)